seanpquinn/augerta/README.md

 file is also stored.
 CAUTION: for a large T3 file it will create potentially thousands of new directories.
 Currently it doesn't store events by month or date.

-5. ISSUES
+# 5. ISSUES

--The program will encounter a run time error if the T3.out file is not perfectly formatted.
+- The program will encounter a run time error if the T3.out file is not perfectly formatted.
 So if ends halfway through an event it will crash

--The axes on the plots are not labeled.
+- The axes on the plots are not labeled.
 The units need to be researched.
 Ricardo or other CDAS expert probably knows what these are.